Conciergerie Museum Paris Tickets: how to buy and prices

 How to buy tickets for the Conciergerie Museum in Paris?

 Buying tickets for the Conciergerie Museum is a simple task to perform, for which you have a couple of options.
-In this sense, you can purchase the ticket directly at the ticket office of the monument before accessing the tour.
+In this sense, you can buy the ticket directly at the ticket office of the monument before accessing the tour.

 In the first case, you must go to the Conciergerie Museum and queue at the ticket office area.
 Depending on the number of people, you may have to wait a few minutes before making your purchase, which, by the way, must be made in cash or by credit card.
 Afterwards, you will receive the printed ticket with which you can finally start the tour.